 The "Training in the Responsible Conduct of Research" attachment is required.

-Follow the page limits for Training in the Responsible Conduct of Research in the NIH Table of Page Limits unless otherwise specified in the FOA.
+Follow the page limits for the Training in the Responsible Conduct of Research in the NIH Table of Page Limits unless otherwise specified in the FOA.

 Attach this information as a PDF file.
 See NIH's Format Attachments page.
-Use of hyperlinks and URLs is not allowed unless specified in the funding opportunity announcement.